Fake accounts case: SC approves Anwar Majeed’s bail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Wednesday approved on medical grounds the bail of Anwar Majeed, Chief Executive of Omni Group and prime accused in the fake accounts case, but ordered that his name will remain on the Exit Control List (ECL).
+ISLAMABAD: The Supreme Court (SC) on Wednesday approved on medical ground the bail of Anwar Majeed, Chief Executive of Omni Group and prime accused in the fake accounts case but ordered that his name will remain on the Exit Control List (ECL).

 Munir A Malik, counsel for the accused Anwar Majeed submitted before the court that the bail application was filed before the court purely on medical grounds, adding that his client is suffering from various diseases.